rjuang/flstudio-arturia-keylab-mk2/README.md

-# MIDI Script for Arturia Keylab 49/61/88 mkII
+# MIDI Script for Arturia Keylab 49/61/88 (Essential or mkII)

 ## Overview
 The goal of this MIDI Script is to make Arturia Keylab mkII more friendlier to use with FL Studio.